atfoc/univ-ri-aco/README.md

 # univ-ri-aco
-VR visualization of ant colony optimization algorithm made for university project
+VR visualization of ant colony optimization algorithm solving TSP on Europe cities made for a university project